 Unrepaired damage to the brain sets into motion the deterioration of the body.
 People need to be aware of the effects diabetes has on the brain and the aging process as measured by Autonomic Nervous System testing.
 More importantly, people need to know that the Autonomic Nervous System is now capable of improvement or repair.

 The Autonomic Nervous System is the brain’s communication network that regulates hunger, where and how body fat is deposited, many hormones including insulin, and the hunger hormones leptin and ghrelin.
-When Autonomic Nervous System function deteriorates the brain’s hunger, glucose regulation, and body fat regulation systems falter.
+When the Autonomic Nervous System function deteriorates the brain’s hunger, glucose, and body fat regulation systems falter.
 This is when body fat increases and blood sugar levels rise.